regebro/your-keyboard/slides.rst

 .. note::

-    In US, three guys were working on a type writer by their own.
+    Meanwhile in US, some people were working on a type writer by their own.
     Here you see what is left of their first prototype.
 Yes, they took their keyboard inspiration from another already existing keyboard: A piano.

 ----